c3lang/c3c/README.md

 #### Compiling on Void Linux

-1. As root, ensure that all project dependencies are installed: `xbps-install git cmake llvm17 llvm17-devel lld17-devel libcurl-devel ncurses-devel zlib-devel libzstd-devel libxml2-devel`
+1. As root, ensure that all project dependencies are installed: `xbps-install git cmake clang libcurl-devel`
 2. Clone the C3C repository: `git clone https://github.com/c3lang/c3c.git`
     - If you only need the latest commit, you may want to make a shallow clone instead: `git clone https://github.com/c3lang/c3c.git --depth=1`
 3. Enter the directory: `cd c3c`
-4. Create the CMake build cache: `cmake -B build -S .`
+4. Create the CMake build cache: `cmake -B build -S . -DC3_FETCH_LLVM=ON`
 5. Build: `cmake --build build`
 6. Enter the build directory: `cd build`